jjyn0215/PCControl/README.md

 This driver uses Wake-on-LAN to wake up a PC, and sends HTTP requests to a third-party opensource PC Windows package to control the PC's shutdown operation.

+Forked from [@toddaustin07](https://github.com/toddaustin07/PCControl) to change device type as TV

 ## Requirements
 * SmartThings Hub
 * Windows PC